Home First Steps –

 by Queen.

-Furthermore, the press, never
+Furthermore, the press, never exactly supporters of

-exactly supporters of the group, were now starting to point to Queen as
+the group, were now starting to point to Queen as examples of everything bad in

-examples of everything bad in 70s rock music.
-So for Queen it meant hard work until success came and it was a
+70s rock music.
+So for Queen it meant hard work

-difficult task to conquer the music market.
+until success came and it was a difficult task to conquer the music market.

-Freddie: “You have to have a kind of arrogance
+Freddie: “You have to have a kind of arrogance and lots of confidence

-and lots of confidence and absolute determination, as well as all the other
+and absolute determination, as well as all the other obvious skills like music.

-obvious skills like music.
-Arrogance is a very good thing to have when you’re
+Arrogance is a very good thing to have when you’re starting, and that means

-starting, and that means saying to yourselves that you’re going to be the
+saying to yourselves that you’re going to be the number one group, not the

-number one group, not the number two.
+number two.
 Hope for the best, go for the top.
-We
+We just had it inside us and –

-just had it inside us and – well, we all had a very big ego, as well.”
+well, we all had a very big ego, as well.”

-“Now, if you don’t enter the business as well as play music, you get ruled out
+“Now, if you don’t enter the business as well as

-at stage one.
-It’s vital to do the whole thing properly – talent is not just
+play music, you get ruled out at stage one.
+It’s vital to do the whole thing

-writing good songs and performing them, it’s having a business brain.
-Because
+properly – talent is not just writing good songs and performing them, it’s

-that’s a major part of it – to get the music across properly and profit from
+having a business brain.
+Because that’s a major part of it – to get the music

-it, isn’t it?
-Use all the tricks of the trade, dear, and if you believe in
+across properly and profit from it, isn’t it?
+Use all the tricks of the trade,

-yourself, go all the way.
-That’s the only way we know and it has worked for
+dear, and if you believe in yourself, go all the way.
+That’s the only way we

 “Dislocate your spine if you don’t sign he says